Having trouble growing strawberries? Maybe you’ve been dreaming of making strawberry smoothies, syrups and jams, but pests keep foiling your plans?

 This is probably the best thing I did for my strawberries.
 Fill a bucket or two with pine needles and lay them all around your strawberry plants.

 The pine needle mulch is acidic, so it feeds the strawberries as it breaks down.
-But the real benefit is that it keeps the strawberries off the soil.
-This makes it harder for some pests to get to your strawberries, and it keeps them dry, preventing squishy rot.
+But the real benefit is that it gets the strawberries off the soil to help keep them dry and prevent squishy rot.

-The side of my house is lined with pine trees so I have a limitless supply of pine needles, but you can also probably get some from your friends’ yards or out in nature.
+The side of my house is lined with pine trees, so I have a limitless supply of pine needles.
+But you can also probably get some from a friend’s yard.
 Replenish the pine needles each year.

 2. Plant a Bug Deterrent Like Garlic or Chives

 Next, surround your strawberries with something pests hate, like strong smelling plants.
 I grow chives and garlic right between my strawberry plants in my raised beds.

 Something is wrong with these bugs.
 I think chives and garlic smell amazing.
 But the bugs hate them, so now we’re creating an inhospitable environment.
 Bye, bugs.

 Related: Where to order plants and seeds online